randallmorey/randallmorey-hugo-website/content/articles/internationalization.md

 +++
 Internationalized and localized applications reach more markets, help more people, and improve UX compared to single-language apps.
 Moreover, i18n (as it is typically abbreviated), can serve development teams in one important way:  static content management, even if no language translation is ever performed.
 Internationalization is a win-win, paying for its own development time.
 But the real winners?
 Happier users and a more inclusive web.

+Localized products, first and foremost, reach users who speak different languages.
+Reaching more users is good for inclusivity and also happens to be good business.
+There's another important benefit to localized products.
+Many users may speak our language, but prefer using another.
+For them, a translated application may be a better experience, even if they are fluent in the app's default language.

 ## ECMAScript Internationalization API

 ECMAScript quietly introduced the [internationalization API](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Intl "Intl API") back in December 2012.
 Today, [all modern browsers support it](https://caniuse.com/#feat=internationalization "Intl API browser support").
 Even [Node.js supports internationalization (although only English is available by default)](https://nodejs.org/docs/latest-v11.x/api/intl.html "Node.js Internationalization").
 Support is broad enough that I can recommend adopting `Intl` in all new projects, with some caveats.